hoangsonww/Image-Video-Tools/.github/README.md

 Apply various filters to images such as grayscale, sepia, invert, brightness, contrast, blur, saturate, and hue-rotate.

+### Image Background Remover

+Remove the background from images using a pre-trained machine learning model.
+The user can download the image with the background removed.

 ### Image Converter

 Convert images between different formats such as PNG, JPEG, BMP, GIF, WEBP, and TIFF.